-The lungs are an essential organ to all Mammals.
-It is the organ that allows for gaseous exchange to ensure we get the most important product Oxygen into our bodies and also exhale the waste products.
+The lungs are an essential organ to all mammals.
+It is the organ that allows for gaseous exchange to ensure we get the enough oxygen into our bodies and also exhale the waste products.
 Today we’re going to find our how lungs work by making a fake lung.

 What you will need

 - A straw

 - Play dough

 1. Remove the bottom of your bottle.

 2. Tie a knot in one end of a balloon and snip of the fat end.

 3. Stretch this end around the bottom of your plastic bottle.